Shopify/Klint/docusaurus/docs/1-getting-started/typescript.md

 # TypeScript Setup

-Klint is built with TypeScript and provides comprehensive type definitions for a great developer experience.
+Klint is built with TypeScript and provides comprehensive type definitions.

 ## Basic Setup